 It is a prosthetic tooth that adheres to the abutment and is visible inside the mouth.
 Made up of zirconium or porcelain, it provides brilliant strength, durability, and aesthetics to the user.

-Implants are great options for people who have lost a tooth or teeth to periodontal disease, injury, or other factors.
+Implants are great options for people who have lost a tooth or teeth to the whim of periodontal disease, injury, or other factors.
 About 3 million people in the United States have dental implants, and another 500,000 implants are placed each year, according to the American Academy of Implant Dentistry.

 How Much Do Dental Implants Cost?